rapid7/insightconnect-plugins/rapid7_insight_agent/help.md

 # Description

-Using the power of the [Insight Agent](https://docs.rapid7.com/insight-agent/overview/) investigate and mitigate vulnerabilities across your organization.
+Investigate and mitigate vulnerabilities across your organization using the power of the [Insight Agent](https://docs.rapid7.com/insight-agent/overview/).

 # Key Features